openshift/training/beta-1-setup.md

     You must use hostnames and the hostnames that you use must match the output of `hostname -f` on each of your nodes.
 By extension, you must at least have all hostname/ip mappings in /etc/hosts files or forward DNS should work.

+### Setting Up the SDN
+Once your master is started, we need to start the SDN (which uses Open vSwitch) to begin creating our network overlay.
+Simply execute:

+    openshift-sdn

 ### Running a node
 Running a node is similar to running the master.
 Instead of specifying which